angelolab/ark-analysis/README.md

 Copy the URL listed after `Enter this URL instead to access the notebooks:`

 You will need to authenticate.
 Note the last URL (the one with `127.0.0.1:8888` at the beginning), copy the token that appears there (it will be after `token=` in the URL), paste it into the password prompt of the Jupyter notebook, and log in.

-## Using the example notebooks:
-- The Segment_Image_Data notebook walks you through the appropriate steps to format your data, run the data through deepcell, extracts the counts for each marker in each cell, and creates a csv file with the normalized counts
-- The spatial_analysis notebook contains code for performing cluster- and channel-based randomization, as well as neighborhood analysis.
-- The example_visualization notebooks contains code for basic plotting functions and visualizations

 ## Once you are finished